Loading

 On 29 November 2024, the Cyber Security Act 2024 received Royal Assent and became Law.

-The Cyber Security Act is part of the Cyber Security Legislative Package, which implements 7 initiatives under the 2023-2030 Australian Cyber Security Strategy.
+The Cyber Security Act implements 4 initiatives under the 2023-2030 Australian Cyber Security Strategy, informed by an extensive consultation process.

 The Act addresses legislative gaps to bring Australia in line with international best practice, ensuring Australia is on track to become a global leader in cyber security.